 Best Batteries Sony A6100

 SmallRig NP-FW50 BatteriesI switched to SmallRig for my third-party batteries now whenever they are available.
 SmallRig is now a pretty reputable company that is doing a lot of innovation for camera rigs and even some batteries.
-They also source some great battery cells and have nice USB-C chargers. |
+They also source some great battery cells and have excellent USB-C chargers. |

 Best Memory Cards Sony A6100

 I’ve tested all the most popular UHS-II and UHS-I memory cards in the Sony A6100.
-The camera is only UHS-I capable so there is no reason to go crazy on expensive UHS-II memory cards.
+The camera is only UHS-I capable, so there is no reason to go crazy on expensive UHS-II memory cards.

 Sony A6100 Cases & Body Accessories